siowkiat/testfiles/README.md

 # testfiles
-These are files with null bytes to test file download
+These are files with null byte or pattern to test file download